A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Perturbative diagonalization of the heavy sector mass matrix

 where $U_0$ and $V_0$ are orthogonal matrices composed of the eigenvectors.
-It is straightforward to verify that $W$ is a $6 \times 6$ unitary matrix, as its columns are orthonormal eigenvectors.
-The diagonalization yields
+It is straightforward to verify that $W$ is a $6 \times 6$ unitary matrix, since its columns are orthonormal eigenvectors.
+This diagonalization procedure yields

-indicating that, to leading order, there are three pairs of fermions, each pair possessing degenerate masses $\tilde{M}_i$.
+This result indicates that, in leading order, there are three pairs of fermions with degenerate masses $\tilde{M}_i$.

-To incorporate the small but non-negligible contributions from $\mu$ and $\mu'$, , we compute the perturbative corrections to both the eigenvalues and eigenvectors of $\mathcal{M}^{(0)}_N$.
-Our objective is to determine a unitary matrix $Q$ and diagonal matrix $D=\diag (M_1, \cdots, M_6)$ such that $Q^T \mathcal{M}_N Q = D$.
+To incorporate the small contributions from $\mu$ and $\mu'$, we compute the perturbative corrections to both the eigenvalues and eigenvectors of $\mathcal{M}^{(0)}_N$.
+Our aim is to determine a unitary matrix $Q$ and a diagonal matrix $D=\diag (M_1, \cdots, M_6)$ such that $Q^T \mathcal{M}_N Q = D$.
 Applying time-independent perturbation theory, the first-order correction to the eigenvalues is given by

 where the unperturbed eigenvectors are